 And parking rates went up recently at the Resorts too!
 The new costs are $15 a night to park at a Value Resort, $20 for Moderate, and $25 for Deluxe!
 You may be tired and sweaty when the parks close and you’re standing on a crowded bus, but your wallet will thank you!

-Pulling Your Kids out of School
+Are You Pulling Your Kids Out of School?

 While some parents fear the ridicule of teachers and other parents, many families are already hip to this money-saving tip!
 There are just too many positives to outweigh the perceived cons here!
 Park tickets and Resort rates are significantly cheaper — not to mention the crowds tend to be lighter — when you travel while most kiddos are in school!
 It’s definitely something to at least consider, particularly when your kids are young!